RitaBot-Project/RitaBot/README.md

 * Your bot is now setup and ready for any translation you have for it to do.
 Use the commands `!tr help` and `!tr help modules` to learn more about the commands Rita has!

+#### Alternative Database Settings
+Any Database that runs with [SQL Sequelize](https://sequelize.org/master/) can be used.
+If you want to use an alternative DB Location other than in the default directory then you can manually set this.
+Example: The connection to a sqlite database with the name *`database.db`* stored at the same level of this README file would be *`./database.db`*.

+Within the **.env** file from the above step, set the **DATABASE_URL** to be the path to the database file, if there is no DB file in the selected path then RITA will create the DB file upon startup.
+* Example -  `DATABASE_URL` = `C:\Admin\Rita_Development\test.db`

 ## <a name="database"></a>Heroku Database Support
 Sometimes you need to edit the Database manually, This is not something you should be playing around with unless you really know what you are doing.